PavanRangani/docs/docs/prd/security/requirement.md

 [Mockup](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScWZII774Qp6ju3A0qDd-OQA)

 For joint entity, list page shows records for both Joint & Individuals in same page.

-For example, in Security tab for Joint Steve and Laurie, it will display any security owned jointly and also any security that they may own individually (Steve or Laurie).
+> For example, in Security tab for Joint `Steve and Laurie`, it will display security data of both individual (Steve and Laurie).

 In list page, with each record shows the name of the owner entity.
-If owner of the record is Joint it shows Joint and if owner of the record is Individual shows First name of that Individual.
+If owner of the record is Joint it shows `Joint` and if owner of the record is Individual shows `First name` of that Individual.

-## Migration

-- Existing records of Credit monitoring should be migrated to the Credit monitor Security
-- We should check existing data for Credit monitoring is only applied to Joint or Individual or not?
-- If in existing data if any joint has Credit monitoring then to which Individual it will be migrated?
-- In bank module remove Credit monitoring